Skip to main content

 The Government's Towns Fund has pledged a total of £2million towards the project.
 The Department for Levelling Up, Housing and Communities has ring-fenced this money which means we can only spend it on this project.

-Cambridgeshire and Peterborough Combined Authority has contributed £3.4million.
+Cambridgeshire and Peterborough Combined Authority has contributed £5.4million.
 The remainder will come from our own redevelopment budget.

-Between 15 May and 5 June 2023, we ran a consultation asking for views on the pedestrian bridge, including options for an official name.
+In the summer of 2023, we ran a consultation asking for views on the pedestrian bridge, including options for an official name.
+The name 'Cygnet Bridge' was chosen as the preferred name from a list of five options.

 As part of this, we published an online survey and carried out several pop-up events at the Nene Park Festival and outside the Town Hall.